-- 2. Imagine there is a speaker on campus saying things that you deem hateful
+- 2. Imagine there is a speaker on campus in a public forum saying things that you deem hateful.

 - 3. Suppose that one of your professors is bringing in a guest speaker/lecturer that you believe is inappropriate or offensive.

 - 4. Imagine you would like to protest action by university administration by physically and actively expressing your disagreement.